oncode/handorgel/README.md

   initialOpenAttribute: 'data-open',
   // whether to use transition at initial open
   initialOpenTransition: true,
+  // delay used to show initial transition
+  initialOpenTransitionDelay: 200

   // header class if fold is open
   headerOpenClass: 'handorgel__header--open',
+  // content class if fold has been opened (transition finished)
+  headerOpenedClass: 'handorgel__header--opened',

   // content class if fold is open
   contentOpenClass: 'handorgel__content--open',
+  // content class if fold has been opened (transition finished)
+  contentOpenedClass: 'handorgel__content--opened',

   // header class if fold is open
   headerDisabledClass: 'handorgel__header--disabled',